Sp0k/GSLib/Source_Code/Utilities/README.md

 ### Features

 - Directory Creation (in the current directory and in a specified location)
+- Directory Deletion

-More methods will be coming soon, like moving directories, deleting them, renaming them.
+More methods will be coming soon, like moving directories, and renaming them.

 ### Usage

 Each of the methods will print an error message to the screen if any is encountered.

-There is two ways to create a directory using the **newDirectory()** method.
-The first is to only give a directory name, so it will create a directory in the current directory.
-The second one is to specify a path for the directory.
-The method takes a String `directoryName` and optionally takes a String `directoryPath`.

 To create a new directory inside the current one, you can use **newDirectory()** method.
-The method takes a String `directoryName` which specify the name of the new directory.
+The method takes a String `directoryName` which specifies the name of the new directory.

 ```java